 Miguel ‘El Gavilan’ Molina would often remind his lowriding audiences tuning in to La Onda Bajita on Friday nights, cruising con el radio del varrio Aztlán for decades: El respeto al derecho ajeno es al paz.
 Indeed.

-Messina holds a BA in Economics with Honours from the radical heterodox economics department at the University of Missouri-Kansas City (UMKC, 2015) and is temporarily immersed in a capitalist mode of production, providing for his family and transitioning back to the world of academia.
+Messina holds a BA in Economics with Honors from the radical heterodox economics department at the University of Missouri-Kansas City (UMKC, 2015) and is temporarily immersed in capitalist modes of production, providing for his family, and looking forward to transitioning to the world of academia, research, and public affairs.

 Lumpenproletariat is in no way associated with KPFA radio, nor any of its broadcasters, staff, or management.
 Although its founder, Messina, has run for the KPFA Local Station Board (LSB) in 2010.
 The question of finding ways to expand the online presence of free speech radio has been one, which has been debated for years on KPFA’s board.
 Generally, the LSB has been divided between one side, who wants greater volunteer participation, such as to help transcribe educational transcripts, in the spirit of Pacifica’s Mission Statement, and the other side, which seeks the opposite.

 The main point is that we learn many interesting, fascinating, and important ideas through free speech media.
-Unfortunately, all too often on the left (and right) we treat the ethereal information we consume every day as disposable entertainment, which comes and goes, such as MMT.
-If KPFA had paid attention, we would have dug deeper and verified the facts.
-We wouldn’t perpetuate the economic myths of the establishment.
+Unfortunately, all too often on the left (and right) we treat the ethereal information we consume every day as disposable entertainment, which comes and goes, such as MMT, ranked choice voting, and proportional representation.
+If free speech radio KPFA, for example, had paid attention, as an editorial entity serving the community, we would have dug deeper and verified the facts presented about MMT on Guns and Butter, instead of working against, and eventually removing, the radio show.
+We wouldn’t perpetuate the economic myths of the establishment in our society, on corporate media, or on free speech media.
 We would stop talking about federal taxes as paying for government spending, which is completely incorrect.
 As heterodox economists, such as UMKC’s Dr. Stephanie Kelton, teach us: Federal taxes don’t pay for anything.
 All money today, all modern money, exists as an IOU.
 It is either spent into creation by the Treasury or lent into creation by the Federal Reserve.
 When taxes are paid to the federal government, those IOUs are extinguished.
 We would understand monetary sovereignty and our untapped policy space to spend modern money for public purpose.
 But because this information gets buried in hours of broadcasts without summaries and without transcripts the people miss opportunities to learn from our collective experiences.

 “Let’s Push Things Forward” by The Streets